naher94/rehanbutt.com/_articles/product-principles-strategies.markdown

 layout: post-article
 article: true
 title: 'Product Principles & Strategies'
 description: A series of principles and strategies that I have found to work well when building product.
-Whether in the discovery phase or implementation phase they can help teams built the best experiences.
+Whether in the discovery phase or implementation phase they can help teams build the best experiences.
 hero: "product-principles-strategies/hero.jpg"
 hero-alt: Illustration of Pepper the Product Panda excited to showcase product principles and strategies
 tags: [leadership,product development]